Igigog/anomaly-modding-book/src/modding-tools-and-resources/modding-tools/ogf-editor-by-valerok.md

 - #### Textures

-Section with texture and shader path editing
+Section with texture and shader path editing.
+Also here can delete the mash of the model (If there is only one mesh, you cannot delete it)

 ##### Set: [Texture number]